Elv4L0w/Elv4L0w/README.md

 ### Hi, I'm Ognjen 👋

 **`Passionate student with a particular focus on Web Development.`** <br>
-I'm planning to become a professional web developer and I'm exploring cyber security 🎩.
+I'm planning to become a professional web developer, also I'm exploring cyber security 🎩.

 #